hieuxuanta/SnakeGame_js/README.md

 # SnakeGame_js
 This is snake game coded by me.
 I'm learning javascript in order to add more functions to this game.
 That will make the game more and more interesting.
-Thanks
+Thanks!